-Prerequisite knowledge which should have been acquainted during your studies are: food chemistry, food microbiology, food processing, statistics and computer science, i.o.w. you should have followed all those courses during your educational (including specific training programmes) curriculum, otherwise you cannot be academically accepted.
+Prerequisite knowledge which should have been acquainted during your studies are: Food Safety, Agriculture, Food Supply chain, Food Technology, Food Microbiology, Food Chemistry and Pesticides, Quality Assurance or Risk Assessment, i.o.w. you should have followed all those courses during your educational (including specific training programmes) curriculum, otherwise you cannot be academically accepted.

 - Language knowledge